SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 Step 3:

-Given the solution in Step 2, we will find its reference angle.
+Given a solution for angle x in Step 2, we will find its reference angle.
 Since 150o is a QII angle, its reference angle is 180o

 150o = 30o.